aevelynr/aevelynr.github.io/index.md

 My mentor for my project is Dr. Gabe Fierro from the Colorado School of Mines.

 He earned his BS in Electrical Engineering and Computer Sciences and MS and PhD in Computer Science from Berkeley University.
 Dr. Fierro is an Assistant Professor with a joint appointment at the National Renewable Energy Laboratory.
-From his website, Dr. Fierro's research "focuses on the design and development of efficient, practical systems that enable sustainable practices at societal scale through making critical cyberphysical data easier to discover, manage and leverage".
+As described on his website, Dr. Fierro's research "focuses on the design and development of efficient, practical systems that enable sustainable practices at societal scale through making critical cyberphysical data easier to discover, manage and leverage".

 Please find more information about Dr. Fierro on his webpage: https://home.gtf.fyi/